QuarkNerd/blog/ceberhardt/_posts/2018-06-19-step-functions.md

 Step Functions do feel like an experimental technology, I'd be very wary of using them on anything more critical than a hobby project.
 Despite this, they have a lot of potential.
 The general concept of state machines which coordinate business logic, is a good one.
 However the tooling really does have a lot of catching up to do.
 In order to be productive in development we need rapid iterations, which in this case most likely requires local execution.

-But we more than rapid development cycles, we also need rapid cost modelling.
+But we need more than rapid development cycles, we also need rapid cost modelling.
 I'd love to see a tool which allows you to iterate on your design, whilst giving you an indication of how much each component of the system costs.

 I'm not sure I'll be using Step Functions again anytime soon ...